3.4 Pipeline Tasks

 Basic Steps In The CTE Correction

 • CTE correction v1.0 (calwf3 v3.5.2 and earlier).
 The bias-subtracted image contained contribution from read-noise.
-Those read-noise “electrons”, however, are generated at the readout and are not affected by CTE thus the bias-subtracted image was separated at this stage into two components: one that was consistent with being pure read-noise and another that was a smooth version of the astronomical scene.
-The CTE reconstruction algorithm then operated on the "smooth" version of the scene, determining which pre-read-out charge distribution could be CTE-trailed to result in the "smooth" scene.
+Those read-noise “electrons”, however, are generated at the readout and are not affected by CTE.
+The smoothest possible image is constructed to be consistent with the original image plus pure readnoise (a Gaussian distribution with a mean of zero and a sigma of 3.25 e-).
+The CTE reconstruction algorithm then operates on the "smooth" version of the scene, determining which pre-read-out charge distribution could be CTE-trailed to result in the "smooth" scene.
 The difference between these two images is an estimate of how CTE likely redistributed charge in the exposure.
 This difference was added to the original raw, uncorrected, uncalibrated image.

 • CTE correction v2.0 (calwf3 v3.6.0 and later).
 While v1.0 worked well for a number of years, once the CTE correction became larger than a perturbation, read-noise was significantly amplified and required a new approach.
 In v2.0, pixel-to-pixel variations smaller than the background fluctuations (or 10 electrons, whichever is smaller) are essentially untouched by the reconstruction algorithm.
-The penalty is that the faintest sources will not be CTE-corrected and users will need to apply other strategies to correct the faintest measurements.
-Observers can override the default performance to mitigate the background noise by setting the PCTERNOI keyword in the raw science image header with a values between 3.75 and 9.75 electrons and calwf3 will use that value.
+The penalty is that the faintest sources will not be CTE-corrected and users will need to apply other strategies to correct the faintest measurements (see WFC3 ISR 2021-09 for more details).

 • The corrected image is now ready to continue through the rest of the pipeline.
-When the DARKCORR header keyword is set to PERFORM, the CTE corrected image will be dark-subtracted using the dark reference file referred to in the DRKCFILE header keyword.
+When the DARKCORR header keyword is set to PERFORM, the CTE corrected image will be dark-subtracted using the dark reference file assigned in the DRKCFILE header keyword.

 • In the case of a subarray image, the same steps are performed as above after the image has been placed into the correct full-frame reference position since the correction is dependent on the distance of the pixels away from the read-out amplifier.